ralna/hmat_lib/docs/source/theory/library/hodlr.rst

    format.

 .. image:: ../img/tree2+hodlr2_1.svg
+   :alt: Previous diagram but with the children of the root node and the
+         corresponding HODLR blocks highlighted.

 In this case, the first and fourth :term:`children` are :term:`internal nodes` and therefore, instead of storing the respective blocks as dense matrices,